glpi-project/android-inventory-agent/README.md

 - OCSInventory NG (ocsng) 1.3.x and 2.x
 - Mandriva Pulse2

-The Inventory project is an open source project providing :
+The Inventory project is a free software project providing:
 - hardware and software inventory (multiplatform)
 - network discovery
-- network inventory for printers and switchs
+- network inventory for printers and switches
 - Wake On Lan (WOL)
 - Software deployment
 - total integration with the GLPI project (open source asset management software and helpdesk)

 Inventory agents can also be used with other open sources projects like Uranos or Rudder.

+#### Data collected:

+- USB
+- Hardware
+- Sensors
+- Software
+- Memories
+- Cameras
+- Networks
+- Battery
+- CPUs
+- BIOS
+- Inputs
+- Drives
+- Accesslog
+- SIM Cards
+- Environments variables
+- JVM
+- Videos

+Visit our [website](http://flyve.org/flyve-mdm-android-inventory-agent/) for more information.

 ## Build Status